ASIM-SAMI/w07d03-HW/README.md

 ![](https://66.media.tumblr.com/70cd59c666abdc6ae0e12a5fcbbfbe96/tumblr_nti3ongAp31uev087o2_400.gif)

-### Create a react app that displays all the student names, where the following happens:
+#### Create a react app that displays all the student names, where the following happens:
-___

-### Step 1: Create a react app using the command `npm create-react-app react-state-hw`
+#### Step 1: Create a react app using the command `npm create-react-app react-state-hw`

-### Step 2: Start implementing the following functionalities
+#### Step 2: Start implementing the following functionalities:

 ## Functionalities